Teutonic Order: Livonia, 1237 until 1346 purchase

 After suffering a devastating defeat in the Battle of Saule, the Livonian Brothers of the Sword were absorbed by the Teutonic Knights in 1237.
 The Livonian branch subsequently became known as the Livonian Order.

 Although the Northern Crusades were aimed at pagan Balts and Finns, rather than Orthodox Russians, several unsuccessful attempts were made to persuade Novgorod to convert to Catholicism after the capture of Tartu.
 Livonian missionary and Crusade activity in Estonia caused conflicts with Novgorod, which had also attempted to subjugate, raid and convert the pagan Estonians.
-Hoping to exploit Novgorod's weakness in the wake of the Mongol and Swedish invasions, the Teutonic Knights penetrated deep into Novgorodian territory; however, in 1242, they were defeated in the Battle of the Ice at the hands of Prince Alexander Nevsky.
+Hoping to exploit Novgorod's weakness in the wake of the Mongol and Swedish invasions, the Teutonic Knights penetrated deep into Novgorodian territory; however, in 1242, they were defeated in the Battle on the Ice at the hands of Prince Alexander Nevsky.
 The Livonian Rhymed Chronicle describes the events:

 There is a city in Russia called Novgorod, and when its king [Alexandre] heard what had happened he marched towards Pskov with many troops.
 He arrived there with a mighty force of many Russians to free the Pskovians and these latter heartily rejoiced.
 When he saw the Germans he did not hesitate long.
 They drove away the two Brothers, removed them from their governorship and routed their troops.
 The Germans fled and allowed the land to revert to the Russians.
 Thus it went for the Teutonic Knights, but if Pskov had been protected it would have benefited Christianity until the end of the world.
 It is a mistake to take a fair land and fail to occupy it properly.
 It is deplorable, for the result is sure to be disastrous.
 The king of Novgorod then returned home.